Wednesday, February 27, 2008

 Cleared In At Green Turtle Cay

-We decided to go to Green Turtle Cay and get a secure anchorage in White Sound as the winds are now forecast to build tonight and tomorrow.
+We decided to go to Green Turtle Cay and secure an anchorage in White Sound, as the winds are now forecast to build tonight and tomorrow.
 Clearing in was very easy.
 We will probably stay here for several days.
 We have internet access again on the free Coconut Telegraph WiFi access.
 We are able to use Skype to call out.

 Monday, February 04, 2008